-This is the earliest stage of corporate innovation.
+This is the earliest stage of digital transformation.
 Someone with decision-making power has decided that the company must do something vaguely innovative.
 S/he doesn’t really know what this means, so they promote someone internally, or hand a charter “to innovate” to an existing leader.
-Thus, an intrapreneur is born (whether you liked it or not)!
+Thus, digital transformation is put into your lap (whether you liked it or not)!

 But just like when you want to lose weight, you have to properly plan activities and behaviors in order to achieve that goal.
-Innovation is no different, albeit less about refusing sugar and more about…well…creative thinking.
+Digital transformation is no different, albeit less about refusing sugar and more about…well…creative thinking.

 This early stage can be tricky.
 You might be alone, feeling particularly unequipped to explore this new and uncharted digital territory.
 You’re an early voyager, sailing toward the horizon, unsure if there’s even land on the other side, or if you’re just going to fall off the edge of the Earth.